 By 2008, state after state had passed laws decriminalizing marijuana, and legalizing medical marijuana; and the trend was clearly accelerating.

-2009: “the Ogden memo” in 2009, instructed all U.S. Attorneys to make federal prosecution of marijuana possession a lesser priority, especially for people complying with a state’s medical marijuana law.
+2009: “the Ogden memo” in 2009, instructed all U.S. Attorneys to make federal prosecution of marijuana possession a low priority, especially for people complying with a state’s medical marijuana law.

-By 2012, Marijuana legalization got more votes in Colorado, in the November 2012 general election than the winning Presidential candidate, Barack Obama.
-Legalization was more popular than either major-party presidential candidate.
+By 2012 in Colorado’s November 2012 general election, marijuana legalization got more votes than the winning Presidential candidate, Barack Obama.
 Clearly, legalization transcended partisan politics and politicians took note.

-The memos identified Controlled Substance Act enforcement priorities and encouraged federal prosecutors to avoid enforcing federal drug laws against “seriously ill individuals” using marijuana consistent with state laws.
+The memos identified Controlled Substance Act enforcement priorities.
+They encouraged federal prosecutors to avoid enforcing federal drug laws against “seriously ill individuals” using marijuana consistent with state laws.

-These are administrative directives encouraging federal comity to the states, and non-enforcement of federal marijuana laws against people legally authorized under state law.
+These administrative directives encourage federal comity to the states, and non-enforcement of federal marijuana laws against people legally authorized under state law.

 2014, The Rebirth of Federal Legal Hemp – Baby Steps